gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 ## Step 6 - Investigate Driving behaviour

-In this part we will be using ksqlDB and as an alternative solution Kafka Streams to analyse the data in the refined topic `vehicle_tracking_refined`.
+In this part of the workshop we will be using ksqlDB and as an alternative solution Kafka Streams to analyse the data in the refined topic `vehicle_tracking_refined`.

 ![Alt Image Text](./images/use-case-step-6.png "Demo 1 - KsqlDB")